-The conferenced bill is sent to the President for his signature, which turns the bill into law.
+If passed by both chambers, the conferenced bill is sent to the President for his signature, which turns the bill into law.
 If Congress is not in session and the President does not sign the bill within ten days, the law is not enacted; this is called a "pocket veto" and is fairly rare.
 The President can also veto a bill, which sends it back to Congress.
-If two-thirds of each chamber votes in favor the bill, the veto is "overridden" and the bill becomes law.
+If two-thirds of each chamber votes in favor of the bill, the veto is "overridden" and the bill becomes law.
 While not common, if the President does nothing, the bill becomes law after ten days so long as Congress is still in session.